 Disadvantages: Can be fiddly and require more 'parts' than modern cloth nappies.

 A step up from traditional cloth nappies, these nappies are made of soft layers of fabric, like cotton or bamboo, which are folded over into a pad shape and placed inside a fitted, leak-proof cover.
-They’re not as bulky as the squares, however they’re less absorbent than other types of reusable nappies.
 The benefits are they they are cost effective, they dry quickly, however you may need two or three different sizes.

 Advantages: Cost effective and will give a great fit to bub, easier to put together than standard 'flats'.
 They can also be used once bub outgrows these as a booster of insert in a pocket nappy.

 Disadvantages: Some prefolds are sized and more may need to be purchased.

 Here's some images below of generally how a prefold works!